-Are you a business interested in participating in the 100MW Industry Challenge?
-Find out the answers to some frequently asked questions below.
+Find out the answers to some of the Pilot's frequently asked questions below.

-The 100MW Industry Challenge is a pilot program led by Western Power and supported by partnerships with businesses in WA.
+The Flexibility Services Pilot is a program led by Western Power and supported by partnerships with businesses in WA.
 It is part of our drive to transform and future-proof the south-west grid for the West Australian community by using emerging technologies and connecting an increasing mix of renewable energy.

-The pilot program will run for one year initially, with participants most likely asked to manage their energy flexibility during the months of October and March, when energy consumption is generally lower than what is being produced otherwise called low-load.
+The Pilot will run for one year initially, with participants most likely asked to manage their energy flexibility during the months of October and March, when energy consumption is generally lower than what is being produced otherwise called low-load.

-Following the initial one-year pilot program, we’ll review the results to determine the next steps.
+Following the initial one-year Pilot, we’ll review the results to determine the next steps.

 System-low events, also known as low-load events, occur when the power being generated across the network is more than what is being used.